-- (i) Cyclopharm Limited and CycloPet Pty Limited have jointly guaranteed with other investors to provide security for the whole Macquarie Medical Imaging Pty Ltd financing facility provided by the Commonwealth Bank of Australia.
-Cyclopharm Group's liability is limited to the amount that Cyclopharm Limited and CycloPet Pty Ltd are obliged to fund under a Subscription Agreement being 20% of the gross liability amount.
-The consolidated entities' contingent obligation at balance date was \$1,972,551 (2013: \$2,290,580). - (ii) Pursuant to a Shareholders' Agreement, CycloPet Pty Limited (a wholly owned subsidiary of Cyclopharm Limited) has undertaken to provide a put option to a 50% shareholder of Macquarie Medical Imaging Pty Limited ("MMI") such that if this option was exercised, Cyclopet would be required to purchase all Redeemable Preference Shares and Ordinary Shares held by the 50% joint venturer for the value of the Redeemable Preference Shares plus any accumulated interest plus \$1 for the Ordinary Shares.
-The cost to CycloPet had the put option been issued and exercised at balance date is estimated not to exceed \$1,274,695 (2013: \$963,828).
+- (i) Macquarie Medical Imaging Pty Ltd.'s ("MMI") financing facility provided by the Commonwealth Bank of Australia ("CBA") was refinanced in June 2015 by De Lage Landen Pty Limited ("DLL"), part of the Rabobank Group.
+DLL does not require corporate guarantees from MMI's shareholders.
+Previously, Cyclopharm Limited and CycloPet Pty Ltd had jointly guaranteed with other investors to provide security for the whole MMI financing facility provided by the CBA.
+Cyclopharm Group's liability was limited to the amount that Cyclopharm Limited and CycloPet Pty Ltd were obliged to fund under a Subscription Agreement being 20% of the gross liability amount.
+The consolidated entities' contingent obligation at balance date was \$nil (2014: \$1,972,551). - (ii) Pursuant to a Shareholders' Agreement, CycloPet Pty Limited (a wholly owned subsidiary of Cyclopharm Limited) has undertaken to provide a put option to a 50% shareholder of Macquarie Medical Imaging Pty Limited ("MMI") such that if this option was exercised, Cyclopet would be required to purchase all Redeemable Preference Shares and Ordinary Shares held by the 50% joint venturer for the value of the Redeemable Preference Shares plus any accumulated interest plus \$1 for the Ordinary Shares.
+The cost to CycloPet had the put option been issued and exercised at balance date is estimated not to exceed \$1,614,724 (2014: \$1,274,695).
 If the put option was issued and exercised, control of MMI would be transferred to the Group and MMI's financial statements would be consolidated from that date.